SUNET/puppet-golang-backports/README.md

 This will allow later versions of Go to be installed on older versions (>= 12.04) of Ubuntu, many of which currently are locked to v1.0.3.

+## Installation

+Clone this repo into your modules folder, or install it from [Puppet Forge](http://forge.puppetlabs.com/elithrar/golang):

+`puppet module install elithrar/golang`

 ## Usage

 The module includes a single class: